issp-center-dev/HPhi/doc/tutorial/en/source/tutorial-zero.rst

 Here, J (J') represents :math:`J_{1}` (:math:`J_{2}`).

-*1. Calculations of spin structure factors for ground state*
+Calculations of spin structure factors for ground state
 """""""""""""""""""""""""""""""
 First, we calculate the spin structure factors, which are defined as